Flylookinalbino/Test-Setup/Readme.md

 6. then click the three dots to Push your change to git hub
 7. Make sure you have a note on your username and password

+# Done with testing commit and push now need to learn other github functions like branches and other stuff